bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/ethanolisexcrementin7742.markdown

 fill up.
 This is cheaper than pure gas and it keeps the ethanol concentration down.

-The Python function `ethanol_concentration` (see page ) estimates average ethanol concentration assuming:
+The Python function `ethanol_concentration` (see below) estimates my average ethanol gas tank concentration assuming:

 1. I always fill up when the tank is half-empty (I'm a pessimist).